Google Changes AdWords Ad Rank Calculation, Now Factors In Ad Extensions And Formats

 Now imagine if someone were searching for “auto repair” on a laptop computer in the suburbs.
 Say your ad earned the 3rd ad position above the organic results in this auction.
 We might show your seller rating and sitelinks because that’s the highest performing and most useful combination of extensions that could be shown with your ad in this particular auction and ad position.

 In addition to serving extensions according to context, Google says it will automatically show the highest performing extensions and formats, meaning those expected to yield the greatest click through rates.
-[Update: this sentence has been edited for clarity, see comments below.]

 - When estimating the expected impact of extensions and ad formats, we consider such factors as the relevance, clickthrough rates, and the prominence of the extensions or formats on the search results page.